Skip to main content

 Many of the tips already mentioned are a great start, but even more can be found in the FireSmart Homeowner’s Manual, or consider getting a free home assessment through FireSmart's Home Partners Program to receive unique, property specific recommendations for you to take that will reduce your home's risk to wildfire when the season rolls around next year.

-Then do a top-to-bottom review of your home's safety features including testing your:
+Then do a top-to-bottom review of your home's safety features.
+Here's how to test your:

 woman checking smoke detector

 Fall is also a great time to add an Emergency Survival Kit to your home and all your vehicles.
-You can either create your own emergency kit or save 20% on a F.A.S.T. survival kit.
+You can either create your own emergency kit or save 20% on a F.A.S.T. survival kit as a BCAA Member.

-Have a fantastic fall in your beautifully tidy and comfy home!
+Have a fantastic fall in your beautifully tidy, comfy and fully protected home!

 Home Insurance is sold through B.C.A.A.
 Holdings Ltd. dba BCAA Insurance Agency, a licensed insurance agency, and underwritten by BCAA Insurance Corporation.